The HobbitHouse Ilustrated Glossary of Woodworking terms

 tang --- The tapered end of a chisel or file or other woodworking tool that is driven into a handle, or the extension of a knife blade that the handle is put around.
 Files and such usually just have a tang that is a rectangular cross section extension of the device and this is jammed into a hole in a wooden handle and remains in place by the pressure of the wood against the tang.
 Such pressure fits do come loose sometimes.
 For knives, the tang is more complex and there are two basic types, the "hidden", so named because it doesn't show on the handle and the "full", which becomes a stripe on both the upper and lower edges of the handle.
 With knives, the tang is usually riveted to the handle.
 Compare/contrast to socket.
 Examples:

 tangential --- Tangent to.
 As regards woodworking, this term is used to describe one of the three primary planes or flat surfaces of a tree that are used to discuss a number of issues regarding wood.
 The three planes are the radial plane, the tangential plane, and the transverse plane.
-The tangential plane is any plane that is parallel to the axis of the tree, but does NOT pass through the axis but rather is further out into the trunk and is tangential to a growth ring.
+The tangential plane is any plane that is parallel to the axis of the tree, but does NOT pass through the axis but rather is further out into the trunk and is tangential to an annual growth ring.
 When talking about all three planes together, the tangential and radial planes are always considered to be perpendicular to each other, with the transverse plane perpendicular to both of them.

 tangentially cut --- synonymous with flat cut

-tangential shrinkage --- Reduction in size of a piece of lumber that occurs tangential to the growth rings, and is caused by drying the wood out either through air drying or kiln drying.
-Green lumber has so much moisture in it that it contracts in size when dried, and this contraction occurs differently in the three planes of the wood (radial, tangential, and longitudinal).
+tangential shrinkage --- Reduction in size of a piece of lumber that occurs tangential to the annual growth rings, and is caused by drying the wood out either through air drying or kiln drying.
+Green (unseasoned) lumber has so much moisture in it that it contracts in size when dried, and this contraction occurs differently in the three planes of the wood (radial, tangential, and longitudinal).
 The shrinkage is expressed as a percentage of the dimension of the wood when green.
 So, for example, if a flat cut plank were 20" wide when green and 19" wide coming out of the kiln, it would have a shrinkage of 5%, and because of the direction, this would be tangential shrinkage.
 Compare/contrast to radial and longitudinal shrinkage.
 Radial shrinkage is always less than tangential shrinkage, which is why quartersawn boards have less movement in service than flat cut boards.
 Longitudinal shrinkage is generally negligible, the other two are not.

 tannin --- A complex chemical compound created naturally in some plants such as grapes.
-As far as woodworking is concerned it is of interest because some trees, most notably oaks, contain a fair amount of tannin and this makes them susceptable to an artificially induced darkening process called fuming.
+As far as woodworking is concerned it is of interest because some trees, most notably oaks, contain a fair amount of tannin and this makes them susceptible to an artificially induced darkening process called fuming.

 taper --- [noun] In woodworking, as in standard English, this refers to something that goes from wider to narrower.
 In addition to general use in describing tools and objects, it specifically means a wooden object such as a table leg that becomes smaller along its length.